-1 it by ourselves.
-And we're not.
-And you reminded me of 2 that again this week, so thank you.
-3 I want to thank the families and I want to 4 - I'm sick of apologizing because words aren't enough.
-5 Thank you for teaching me.
-We'll be back in October and 6 we've learned a lot that next time there's no right way 7 People keep saying, "We you have to do this the right 8 way."
-And then I listen to the grandmothers and they say, 9 "There's no right way.
-You have to find the way and find 10 it together and go."
-11 (LAUGHTER/RIRES) 12 COMMISSIONER QAJAQ ROBINSON: So I'm going 13 to assume that that is a teaching in and of itself that I 14 hear one thing and then another thing so we have to go and 15 we have to do and we have to try.
-16 And I look forward to being back here and I 17 look forward to hearing from the families.
-And I look 18 forward to our team building with you, this community, the 19 right space for that to happen in the way it's supposed to 20 happen.
-So I say that to you as I say it to my colleagues 21 and I say it to our team.
-And I know they feel it and I 22 guess I'm saying it to the country.
+3 I want to thank the families and I want to -- I'm sick of apologizing because words aren't enough.
+4 Thank you for teaching me.
+We'll be back in October and 5 we've learned a lot that next time -- there's no right way.
+6 People keep saying, "We -- you have to do this the right 7 way."
+And then I listen to the grandmothers and they say, 8 9 "There's no right way.
+You have to find the way and find it together and go."
+10 (LAUGHTER/RIRES) 11 12 COMMISSIONER QAJAQ ROBINSON: So I'm going to assume that that is a teaching in and of itself that I 13 hear one thing and then another thing so we have to go and 14 we have to do and we have to try.
+15 And I look forward to being back here and I 16 look forward to hearing from the families.
+And I look 17 18 forward to our team building with you, this community, the right space for that to happen in the way it's supposed to 19 happen.
+So I say that to you as I say it to my colleagues 20 21 and I say it to our team.
+And I know they feel it and I quess I'm saying it to the country.
 There we go.
-23 (LAUGHTER/RIRES) 24 COMMISSIONER QAJAQ ROBINSON: I forget that 25 moment sometimes.
+22 23 (LAUGHTER/RIRES) COMMISSIONER QAJAQ ROBINSON: I forget that 24 25 moment sometimes.

-1 but I think that a important because we need 2 to bring this country, this entire country on this journey, 3 all the nations in this country, Indigenous and non- 4 Indigenous.
-And this is a turning point and there are big 5 choices to be made individually and collectively.
-It has 6 to be an informed choice here and here and in every way 7 that we make our decisions.
-We have to make those 8 decisions for our babies and our grandbabies and for those 9 that came before us.
-10 So I'll keep making my step-by-step 11 decisions hoping for them to be good decisions and the 12 right decisions.
+1 But I think that's important because we need to bring this country, this entire country on this journey, 2 3 all the nations in this country, Indigenous and non-Indigenous.
+And this is a turning point and there are big 4 choices to be made individually and collectively.
+It has 5 to be an informed choice here and here and in every way 6 that we make our decisions.
+We have to make those 7 decisions for our babies and our grandbabies and for those 8 9 that came before us.
+So I'll keep making my step-by-step 10 decisions hoping for them to be good decisions and the 11 12 right decisions.
 (Speaking in Native Language).
-13 I also want to say how proud I was that 14 yesterday as we learned about Inuit laws it was all in 15 Inuktitut.
-Lillian Aq'luqa (ph), our lawyer, she speaks 16 English.
+I also want to say how proud I was that 13 yesterday as we learned about Inuit laws it was all in 14 Inuktitut.
+Lillian Aq'luqa (ph), our lawyer, she speaks 15 English.
 I speak English.
-Sandra Omik (ph) speaks 17 English.
-That was not the language to speak about that.
-18 And it all happened in Inuktitut and that was very 19 powerful.
-20 And I want to thank Elizabeth Zarpa.
-You're 21 right.
+Sandra Omik (ph) speaks 16 That was not the language to speak about that.
+English.
+17 And it all happened in Inuktitut and that was very 18 19 powerful.
+And I want to thank Elizabeth Zarpa.
+20 You're

+21 right.
 We need more, more of those moments, for them not 22 to be one-offs, for it to be what we do.
 But I want to 23 acknowledge it because I am very proud of that that as the 24 parties, as the witnesses, as the person who is to listen 25 and learn, it was all spoken and understood without devices